Sugar and spice and everything nice, well, that’s not how this story is starting, lol.

 Need another great Appetizer?
 Try This Festive Feta Olive and Herb Cheese Ball

-Your Prep Tray For Peppered Cinnamon-Spiced Pecans
+Helpful Tips For Making Peppered Cinnamon-Spiced Pecans

-Tip For Peppered Cinnamon-Spiced Pecans
+Smart Tips for Your Peppered Cinnamon-Spiced Pecans

 Try this easy Holiday Craft to put on the counter next to the nuts, it’s a fish bowl snowman.

-Hot and Sweet Peppered Pecans
+Hot and Sweet Peppered Pecans: Quick and Delicious

 Peppered Cinnamon-Spiced Pecans